-I see you, looking young and rested in the middle of your work day feeling ready to change the world while simultaneously dreaming of what might come next.
-I see that you have a lot within you to give and that you sometimes wonder the best place to do it.
+Hey there, hot stuff!
+I see you, Pre-Baby Self, looking young and rested in the middle of your workday, ready to change the world while dreaming of what might come next.
+I see that you have a lot within you to give and that you sometimes wonder about the best place to do it.

-I know you love achieving goals and you certainly don’t see yourself as ever being a woman that does not have a strong professional identity because you know you were meant to contribute to this world with your mind.
-And oh you will, my Love.
-But it might look differently than you think.
+I know you love achieving goals, and you certainly don’t see yourself as ever being a woman who does not have a strong professional identity because you know you were meant to contribute to this world with your mind.
+And you will, but it might look different than you think.

-For one easy way to enjoy the benefits, stare at your wrinkle-free face and stretch-mark free stomach and smile.
+For starters, stare at your wrinkle-free face and stretch-mark-free stomach and smile.
 One day, your body will not quite look the same.
-And this is the phase that you will look back on pictures of yourself and say, “Oh my gosh.
+This is the phase where you will look back on pictures of yourself and say, “Oh my gosh.
 I used to look so young.
 Look at how flat my stomach was.”

 And when you’re in conversations about or with parents, you need to know that parenting is so much more than you ever dreamed of.
-It is not as easy as you think and what you need to know going in is that you have a lot less control of things than you would like to think.
-So try and remain humble in the things you say about what you will and won’t do.
-I promise, you do not have it all figured out.
+It is not as easy as you think, and you need to know going in that you have much less control over things than you would like to think.
+So, Pre-Baby Self, try and remain humble in what you say about what you will and won’t do.
+I promise you do not have it all figured out.
 So it’s better to refrain from judgment . . . unless you like eating humble pie.

-The women who love motherhood most are the ones who know that like anything in life, part of the beauty of motherhood is that it does push you to grow and will challenge you in ways you never knew possible.
+The women who love motherhood most are the ones who know that, like anything in life, part of the beauty of motherhood is that it does push you to grow and will challenge you in ways you never knew possible.
 When you think it feels hard, just know you’re doing something right.
-And remember we most appreciate things that reveal our limitations and strengths all at once.
+Remember, we most appreciate things that reveal our limitations and strengths all at once.
 And motherhood will.

-And lastly, you know how you always said you wanted three boys?
-Well one day very soon, you get them.
-Plus a bonus one.
+Well, one day, very soon, you get them.
+Plus, a bonus one.
 Yep, that’s right.
-You will not only be a mother, but you will raise a big family and you will be viewed as the type of woman that has a big family . . . aaaaaaand . . . you will be that mom who drives a van.
+You will not only be a mother, but you will raise a big family, and you will be viewed as the type of woman that has a big family . . . aaaaaaand . . . you will be that mom who drives a van.